parth-faldu/React/react_axios/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# React + Vite CRUD Application with Posts
+# CRUD Application with Posts

 This project is a simple CRUD (Create, Read, Update, Delete) application built with React, Vite, and Axios.
 It allows users to manage posts through an API, where they can create, view, edit, and delete posts.
 This project is designed for developers who want to learn how to build interactive, API-driven applications with modern JavaScript tools and libraries.